Quantum simulation of real-time current correlators and DIS-inspired observables in the Schwinger model: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we presented the first quantum simulation of hadronic tensors relevant to deep inelastic scattering in the $(1+1)$-dimensional Schwinger model, providing a proof-of-principle demonstration of DIS within a quantum simulation framework.
-By preparing charge-neutral hadronic states using tensor-network techniques and variational quantum algorithms, and by computing real-time current--current correlators through controlled time evolution, we showed how the hadronic tensor and the longitudinal structure function $F_L(x_B,Q^2)$ can be obtained from first principles.
-For small system sizes, results from both tensor-network and quantum-circuit simulations are consistent with exact diagonalization, validating the underlying approach.
-Extending to larger system sizes, tensor-network simulations enable access to the hadronic tensor and longitudinal structure function in regimes beyond the reach of exact methods, yielding qualitatively stable and physically sensible results.
+In this work, we have demonstrated a quantum simulation pipeline for computing real-time current--current correlators in the $(1+1)$-dimensional Schwinger model, and shown how DIS-inspired structure functions and hadronic tensors can be extracted from these correlators as a proof-of-principle.
+Even though the Schwinger model does not realize physical DIS in QCD, the methodology developed here is a valuable and necessary step: it establishes that the full quantum simulation pipeline --- state preparation, real-time evolution, correlator extraction, and Fourier transform to momentum space --- can be reliably benchmarked in a controlled, analytically tractable setting before being extended to more complex gauge theories.
+By preparing charge-neutral hadronic states using tensor-network techniques and variational quantum algorithms, and by computing real-time current--current correlators through controlled time evolution, we showed how the hadronic tensor and the longitudinal structure function can be obtained from first principles.
+For small system sizes, results from both tensor-network and quantum-circuit simulations are consistent with exact diagonalization, validating the underlying approach, while tensor-network simulations enable access to larger system sizes.

-This study highlights both the feasibility and the challenges of extracting hadron structure from quantum simulations.
-While the Schwinger model in $(1+1)$ dimensions serves as a controlled testbed, the methods developed here can be systematically extended to higher dimensions and to more realistic gauge theories.
-Important future directions include improving state preparation strategies on quantum hardware, employing wave-packet constructions to achieve broader kinematic coverage, and applying these techniques to QCD-relevant observables.
+This study highlights both the feasibility and the promise of extracting hadron structure from quantum simulations.
+Important future directions include extending these methods to higher-dimensional gauge theories with propagating gauge degrees of freedom and genuine partonic structure, improving state preparation strategies on quantum hardware, employing wave-packet constructions to achieve broader kinematic coverage, and applying these techniques to QCD-relevant observables.
 By enabling direct access to real-time correlation functions, quantum simulation offers a complementary pathway to hadron structure calculations that are difficult or inaccessible in traditional Euclidean lattice approaches.